 Winter Wonderful Holiday Gala

-The Phillip and Patricia Frost School of Music at the University of Miami will present its annual gala holiday dinner, “Winter Wonderful,” on December 4 to benefit its community music outreach program, the Donna E. Shalala MusicReach Program at the Phillip and Patricia Frost School of Music.
+The Phillip and Patricia Frost School of Music at the University of Miami will present its annual gala holiday dinner “Winter Wonderful” on December 6 to benefit music scholarships and its community music mentoring program, the Donna E. Shalala MusicReach Program at the Phillip and Patricia Frost School of Music.

 The festive candlelight dinner is one of Miami’s most popular holiday events and promises to be an unforgettable gala evening.
 Each year it features a beautiful array of holiday music performed in shimmering and intimate surroundings by hundreds of talented student musicians from the Frost School of Music.
-The goal of Winter Wonderful is to net $100,000 for music mentoring scholarships at Frost, a goal they often exceed, thanks to the generosity of steadfast and new supporters each year.
-Individual gala tickets begin at $350; gala tables of 10 begin at $3,500 and go up to $25,000.
+The goal of Winter Wonderful is to net $100,000 for music mentoring scholarships at Frost, a goal they often exceed thanks to the generosity of steadfast and new supporters each year.
+Individual gala tickets begin at $300; gala tables of 10 begin at $3,000 and go up to $25,000.

 About the Phillip and Patricia Frost School of Music